-4.1.3 ASUS CrashFree BIOS 2 utility
+4.1.3 ASUS CrashFree BIOS 3 utility

-The ASUS CrashFree BIOS 2 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support CD or the floppy disk that contains the updated BIOS file.
+The ASUS CrashFree BIOS 3 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
+You can update a corrupted BIOS file using the motherboard support CD , the floppy disk or the USB flash disk that contains the updated BIOS file.

-- Prepare the motherboard support CD or the floppy disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk to P5LD2X.ROM.
+- Prepare the motherboard support CD, the floppy disk or the USB flash disk containing the updated motherboard BIOS before using this utility. - Make sure that you rename the original or updated BIOS file in the floppy disk or the USB flash disk to P5LD2XGB.ROM.